dzehnder/ToDoList/README.md

 # ToDoList

 ## Use Cases
-This ToDo List should provide a userinterface, to manage todo's.
-It should be possible, to add new, and edit or delete existing todo's.
+This ToDo List Applicatins provides a userinterface, to manage todo's.
+It is possible, to add, edit, manage and delete todo's.
-The attributes of a todo should be easily configurable.
-To have a good overview, the todo's should be sort- and searchable.
-Additinally there should be a calendar, where all todo's are marked.
+The attributes of a todo are easily configurable.
+To have a good overview, the todo's are be sort- and searchable.
+There's a calendar, where all todo's are marked.
-A Todo List should be saveable in a local file (due to lack of time, this should happen with serialization!).
+A Todo List is saveable in a local file (due to lack of time, this happens with serialization!).

 This ToDo List is designed for privat- or business use.
-Especially it is intended for persons who would like an organized and digitalized todo list.
+Especially it is intended for persons who like an organized and digitalized todo list.

 ## Swingx